tharglet/MonitorLocalUX/README.md

 ```
 npm install -g bower grunt-cli karma phantomjs jasmine-core sass-globber
 ```
-__note:__ If you see errors regarding permissions take a look at this script (https://github.com/glenpike/npm-g_nosudo/blob/master/npm-g-nosudo.sh) to allow global npm packages without sudo
+__note:__ If you see errors regarding permissions take a look at this script (https://github.com/glenpike/npm-g_nosudo/blob/master/npm-g-nosudo.sh) to allow global npm packages without sudo.
+Alternatively, use nvm and -g does something different and more sensible.

 ## Building